-Although the College Faculty is ultimately responsible for submitting an evaluation for the Teacher Candidate's transcript, Evergreen's Master in Teaching Program faculty respect that the evaluation process is a collaborative one with the Cooperating Teacher-Mentor.
-Within this collaborative approach both the Cooperating Teacher-Mentor and the College Faculty base their individual feedback and evaluation of the Teacher Candidate on the Student Teaching Assessment Rubric and the Positive Impact on Student Learning Project.
-Please also see pages 14-17 for additional information about State expectations of beginning teachers.
-A written narrative evaluation by the Cooperating Teacher-Mentor made available at the final evaluation conference contributes to the development of the final narrative evaluation submitted by the College Faculty to the College Registrar.
+Although the College Faculty is ultimately responsible for submitting an evaluation for the Teacher Candidate's transcript, Evergreen's Master in Teaching Program faculty respect that the evaluation process is a collaborative one with the Cooperating Mentor Teacher.
+Within this collaborative approach, both the Cooperating Mentor Teacher and the College Faculty base their individual feedback and evaluation of the Teacher Candidate on the Student Teaching Assessment Rubric.
+Please also see pages 15-18 for additional information about State expectations of beginning teachers.
+A written narrative evaluation by the Cooperating Mentor Teacher made available at the final evaluation conference contributes to the development of the final narrative evaluation submitted by the College Faculty to the College Registrar.

-The final decision regarding successful completion of a student teaching assignment is based on the professional judgments of the College Faculty in consultation with the Cooperating Teacher-Mentor.
+The final decision regarding successful completion of a student teaching assignment is based on the professional judgments of the College Faculty in consultation with the Cooperating Mentor Teacher.
 It is understood that what constitutes consistency of performance on the Student Teaching Assessment Rubric may vary given the conditions of each student teaching situation.

-Teacher Candidate performances which are in the "inappropriate teacher" range at the conclusion of a student teaching assignment will serve as a basis for the Cooperating Teacher-Mentor and the College Faculty to seriously consider giving such a Teacher Candidate an overall evaluation equivalent to unsatisfactory performance.
-In the case where the Cooperating Teacher-Mentor and the College Faculty conclude a Teacher Candidate has not satisfied the minimum expectations for the successful completion of a student teaching assignment, a written statement to that effect is attached to the sign-off form "Student Teaching Evaluation Conference" and reflected in the College Faculty's narrative evaluation of the Student Teacher.
+Teacher Candidate performances which are in the "inappropriate teacher" range at the conclusion of a student teaching assignment will serve as a basis for the Cooperating Mentor Teacher and the College Faculty to seriously consider giving such a Teacher Candidate an overall evaluation equivalent to unsatisfactory performance.
+In the case where the Cooperating Mentor Teacher and the College Faculty conclude a Teacher Candidate has not satisfied the minimum expectations for the successful completion of a student teaching assignment, a written statement to that effect is attached to the sign-off form "Student Teaching Evaluation Conference" and reflected in the College Faculty's narrative evaluation of the Teacher Candidate.
 This may be the basis for exiting the candidate from the program.